top of page

 Artist Biography

-Chloe Serenko (she/they) is a multidisciplinary artist based in London, Ontario who earned her Bachelor of Fine Arts—Honours Specialization in Studio Art from the University of Western Ontario.
-Throughout their emerging career, they have attained award recognition for their practice through group, solo, and juried exhibitions throughout Southern Ontario.
+Chloe Serenko (she/they) is a Canadian multidisciplinary artist based in the Greater Toronto Area.
+They earned their Bachelor of Fine Arts—Honours Specialisation in Studio Art from the University of Western Ontario.
+Throughout their emerging career, Chloe has received award recognition through group, solo, and juried exhibitions across Southern Ontario.

 the artist chloe serenko standing in the studio painting